-My first few memories of music were an orchestral concert, my parents Eurhythmics albums, and singing at church.
+My first few memories of music were attending an orchestral concert, listening to my parents Eurhythmics albums, and singing at church.
 I discovered the clarinet when I was seven and only played that with the idea of playing sax at some point, as I really liked Clarence Clemons from Bruce Springsteen’s E Street Band.
 I’ve stayed with the clarinet ever since and still love discovering new things about this simple wooden tube.

-I got into playing guitar when I was around 15 and did that for around a decade, before getting totally stuck into jazz at university.
+I went to Westminster Cathedral as a boy chorister.
+That's where I really learnt to read, write and most importantly listen to music.
+It was a true grounding in harmony, musical discipline, ensemble playing and music as a lifestyle.
+I got into playing guitar when I was around 15, before getting totally stuck into jazz at university.
 This changed everything for me as it represented the kind of freedom that I’d experienced in jazz bands, but with structure and composed nature of my classical upbringing.
 I love jazz and this will always be a part of my music making.

-What early expeierences of composing and producing?
+What are your early experiences of composing and producing?

 The first few things I wrote were for clarinet and for choirs in the annual Christmas carol competition.
 This was a lot more competitive than some of the demoing I do these days!
 I wrote a whole pile of songs for my band at high school and then got really into arranging for big band.
 I was really lucky to win a music scholarship to Eton College.
 They had a great recording studio where I really learned how to engineer and produce on some great gear under the guidance of the head of music technology Nick Goetzee.

 What are your main interests and inspirations when writing music now?